GovReady/continuous-ato-kit/README.md

 ## <a name="compliance_server"></a> Step 3(c) -  Set up Compliance Server

-The Compliance Server is GovReady-Q. In this step, we will add an alias entry for GovReady-Q to our host file, create an adminstration account, install the correct compliance app to display the compliance of our target app, and share credentials with Jenkins.
+The Compliance Server is GovReady-Q. In this step, we will add an alias entry for GovReady-Q to our host file, create an administration account, install the correct compliance app to display the compliance of our target app, and share credentials with Jenkins.

 Add an alias entry for GovReady-Q to the `/etc/hosts` file on the workstation from which you will view GovReady-Q web pages.